Its no secret, that Doves first incarnation was the dance/electronic act Sub Sub. Jimi first met Andy & Jez at Wilmslow Comprehensive in 1986.

 The band got offers to release the material that they had backed up on dat tapes, which were kept at their homes.
-Unsure where the band’s direction was going.
-The Delta Tapes would be released Febuary 23rd 1998, in Portugal on the unknown Megamusica label and also in Australia on the equally unknown Cortex Records.
+The Delta Tapes was released Febuary 23rd 1998, in Portugal on the unknown Megamusica label and also in Australia on the equally unknown Cortex Records.
 The Delta Tapes signaled the end of Sub Sub.

 Perhaps a deliberate move or just pure coincidence.
 On the same day as the Delta Tapes were released, the trio previously known as Sub Sub, would play their first ever live show as doves, at the Stoke Wheatsheaf supporting Weave.

 Seven months later, November 9th 1998, Doves would release their debut record, the Cedar EP.

 All photos are from the Manchester District Music Archive.